cat ruiz kigerl

 Seattle Poet and Fiction Writer

-A spiritual pilgrimage that would have taken her to other parts of the world, was halted by the COVID pandemic in 2020.
-She currently lives at an undisclosed location near a beach in WA State
+A spiritual pilgrimage that would have taken Cat to other parts of the world was halted by the COVID pandemic in 2020.
+She hopes to continue it in 2021.
+Meanwhile it is the pilgrimage of daily life.
+She currently lives at an undisclosed location near a beach in Washington State, USA.

 ‘The Healing Power of Nature